MS-GPS-Hackathons/MS-Identity-For-Apps-Hackathon/Student/Challenge_D1_02.md

 You should configure the Application Registration in your “HomeTenant”

-You can configure the Redirect URIs after deploying your application
+You can configure the Redirect URIs after deploying your application.

 You can limit the logins by using incognito mode and private browsing by logging in with different user accounts
 ## Learning Resources